HubSpot to GoHighLevel Migration Guide (2026)

 Step 10: Run Parallel for 30 Days, Then Cancel HubSpot

 For the first 30 days, keep HubSpot active while running GoHighLevel in parallel.
-This is your safety net.
+This is your safety net, and the native HubSpot integration makes this period much smoother than it used to be.

 During this period: